JohnnyBarry/glassLewisTests/README.md

 To run tests please

 1. Clone this Branch.
-2. Navigate tot he glassLewisTests directory.
+2. Navigate to the glassLewisTests directory.
 3. Run: npm install

 To run the Cypress Test Runner use command : **npm run cy-open**